SB 1 OVERVIEW

 SB 1 is a landmark transportation investment to rebuild California by fixing neighborhood streets, freeways and bridges in communities across California and targeting funds toward transit and congested trade and commute corridor improvements.
 SB 1 is a job creator, the White House Council of Economic Advisors found that every $1 billion invested in transportation infrastructure supports 13,000 jobs a year.
 SB 1 is putting people to work rebuilding California.

-- SB1 funds will be protected under a constitutional amendment (ACA 5) which safeguards new dollars for transportation use only.
-ACA 5 will be on the ballot for voter approval in November 2018.
+- SB 1 funds will be protected under a constitutional amendment (ACA 5) which safeguards new dollars for transportation use only.
+ACA 5 will be on the ballot for voter approval in June 2018.

 WHERE DOES THE MONEY GO?

 California’s state-maintained transportation infrastructure will receive roughly half of SB 1 revenue: $26 billion.
 The other half will go to local roads, transit agencies and an expansion of the state’s growing network of pedestrian and cycle routes.
 Each year, this new funding will be used to tackle deferred maintenance needs both on the state highway system and the local road system, including:

 Maintenance and Rehabilitation of the State Highway System: